 Namely, the problems I saw were:

-- It’s not practical or sometimes possible to cut down all of the junipers in a 2-3 mile radius, especially if you have a smaller property
+- It’s not practical or even entirely possible to cut down all of the junipers in a 2-3 mile radius, especially if you have a smaller property

 - Spraying with fungicides is not a feasible solution for organic apple growers and can often cause more harm to the soil (and therefore—the tree) than it’s worth